France-ioi/algorea-devdoc/items/access-rights.md

 ### Discussions

-The base of these decisions is the following:
+The base for these decisions is the following:

 1) a user should be able to see the permissions which applies to himself, and to see where (from what group) it comes from.